jrwhite17/DevOpsAssignment2/README.md

 * Scroll down to "Build Environment" and enter your valid AWS credentials (Access Key & Secret Key).
 * Click the "Save" button.
 * On the "Deploy_ELK_Stack" page, click the "Build with Parameters" tab.
-* Specify a Stack name and fill out the necessary parameters for this for this deployment.
+* Specify a Stack name and fill out the necessary parameters for this deployment.
 (Note: If you use the same Stack name as you previously used on the CloudFormation deployment page, that stack will be updated with the new ELK stack.)
 * Click the "Build" button to execute the ELK stack deployment.

 *The ELK stack's URL can be found under the Stack's "Outputs" tab on the CloudFormation page.*